josdem/hugo/content/techtalk/spring/spring_webflux_artifactory_library.md

 mvn deploy
 ```

-If you want to learn more and publish your own library, feel free to drop me a message in my home page website and ask for a Jfrog credentials.
+If you want to learn more and publish your own library, feel free to drop me a message on my home page website and ask for a Jfrog credentials.
 To browse the project go [here](https://github.com/josdem/juice-webclient), to download the project:

 ```bash
 git clone git@github.com:josdem/juice-webclient.git